Armstrm6/DesktopApplicationTemplate/README.md

 ## Services overview

+For details on each service enumeration, see [Service Types](docs/ServiceTypes.md).

 The UI exposes several built in service types.
 A brief description of each is shown below.

 - **HID** – configure HID devices, forward output to another service, set debounce and key down times, select USB protocol (2.0/3.0) and apply custom formatting.